jace-kline/thesis/thesis.md

 ### Ghidra Reverse Engineering Framework

-*Ghidra*, created and maintained by the National Security Agency Research Directorate, is an extensible software reverse engineering framework that features a disassembler, decompiler, and integrated scripting in both Python and Java [].
-The Ghidra decompiler is used to demonstrate the decompiler evaluation framework we have developed.
+*Ghidra*, created and maintained by the National Security Agency Research Directorate, is an extensible software reverse engineering framework that features a disassembler, decompiler, and an integrated scripting environment in both Python and Java [].
+We use the Ghidra decompiler in this work to demonstrate our decompiler evaluation framework.

 #### Ghidra Decompilation